Available Now

 Review Style Overview

-What Kind of Book This Is
+What Kind of Book Volume I Is

 The Excursion reads like a serious American answer to the question of whether the old long walk, the old moral argument, and the old obligation to witness can still survive in a landscape of subdivision ruin, chemical grief, and civil fatigue.